Why PC?

 Optimization: As time goes on, consoles don't get stronger and PCs don't get weaker

 Some people claim that consoles get better over time due to "optimization" and that PCs (on the opposite end) get slower and need to be upgraded to keep up with these "optimizations".
 This is a lie.
 Yes, there is a gradual increase in developer hardware and SDK familiarity after new consoles (or hardware in general) launches.
 This was especially true with older consoles due to their hardware being exotic and hard to master.
 These "optimizations" are not exclusive to the consoles, either!
-The same optimizations are also taken advantage of on the PC when they receive large hardware revisions as well - just take a look at what DirectX 12 and Vulkan are doing for PC gamers!
-The XBox One and PS4 simply will not have a similar developer learning curve that the 360 and PS3 had because both new consoles use x86-based processors (which is also used by PCs!).
+The same optimizations are also taken advantage of on the PC when they receive large hardware and software revisions as well.

 In addition to increased value, the PC also has a higher performance & quality ceiling